SimonHansul/Ecotoxicity-of-Metal-Mixtures-To-Freshwater-Zooplankton-Communities/README.md

+# Ecotoxicity of Metal Mixtures to Freswhater Zooplankton Communities
 This repository containts source code, implementation verification and example usage of multi-species DEB-TKTD-IBM implementation to model metal mixture toxicity to freshwater zooplankton communities.